pivotal/docs-tap/namespace-provisioner/use-case4.md

 # Customize OOTB default resources

 This topic describes how to disable Grype and how to configure the `default` service account to work with private Git repositories.

 ## Disable Grype install

 Namespace Provisioner creates Grype scanner install as one of the [default resources](reference.md#default-resources).
-If you choose to use another scanner for namespaces instead of Grype, you can disable the installation of the Out-of-the-box Grype scanner as follows:
+If you want to use another scanner for namespaces instead of Grype, disable
+Grype scanner as follows:

 1. Create an overlay secret as follows which removes the Grype scanner and the secret that is automatically created by Namespace Provisioner.